Sari275/my-machine-learning-projects/README.md

 - Project 4  *Implement the K-means unsupervised learning algorithm and Use the simplified Iris dataset to test your code.
 Show the cluster assignment of each sample and the two centroids in a plot.
 - Project 5  *Implement dimensionality reduction using PCA with eigen decomposition.
 - Project 6  *Build a fully-connected neural network (MLP) to provide some obstacle avoidance capability in Robo-Car .
 The controller receives distance information from the sensor and sends the status to the MLP.
 The MLP supplies the command to the controller, which in turn controls the motor.
 - Final Project  *Select a machine learning topic that interests you.
-Find high quality references to support your research topic.
 Find high quality references to support your research topic (journal/conference papers, textbooks, lectures, podcasts etc).
-Write & run your code to solve a specific problem related to your topic
+Write & run your code to solve a specific problem related to your topic.